MandyOkoye/First-Report/README.md

 # DATA MODELING AND RELATIONSHIns

-i identified the the necessary dimentions to break down the table, they are
+I identified the necessary dimentions to break down the table, which are

-drug table
+Drug table

-time table
+Time table

-date table
+Date table

-i conected all my tables using the star schemer  in a one to many relationship.
+i conected all my tables using the star schema in a one to many relationship.

 ![1690397584605](https://github.com/MandyOkoye/First-Report/assets/135643020/60a89362-de64-4ff6-a3e9-9f64e235757a)